What's Included with a Direct Cremation with Memorial Gathering to Follow?

 - Return of the cremated remains to our facility

 - Memorial Gathering held at our facility with cremated remains placed in an urn

 - Following Memorial Gathering, release of cremated remains to the next-of-kin or informant

 *Does not include crematory charge or cash advance items such as newspaper notice or certified copies of death certificates.

 What are the Additional Benefits of having a Memorial Gathering after Direct Cremation?

 The body itself is not present during a Memorial Gathering.
-Instead, the cremation urn, some photographs, and meaningful personal items are displayed for friends and family.
-There is usually a guestbook or registry that guests can sign, if that’s something the family wants.
+Instead, the cremation urn, photographs, and meaningful personal items are displayed for friends and family.
+There is usually a guestbook that guests can sign, if that’s something the family wants.

 Even though the body is not present, a Memorial Gathering provides a sense of closure to friends and family.
 This can provide much needed comfort to survivors, who are then able to begin grieving knowing that the person they care about is at rest.